-- Must file a political practices pledge, an affidavit of eligibility, and a petition with the county clerk of the county in which the school district is domiciled for administrative purposes during: - The party filing period as set forth in 7-7-203 for school elections held concurrently with a preferential primary, or; - The one-week period ending on August 1st before the election held on the first Tuesday following the first Monday in November, or; - In odd-numbered years, during the dates that would be the filing period if a preferential primary and general election were to be held in that year. - A petition may be circulated no earlier than 90 calendar days before the filing deadline for candidates set for above.
+- Must file a political practices pledge, an affidavit of eligibility, and a petition with the county clerk of the county in which the school district is domiciled for administrative purposes during: - The party filing period as set forth in §7-7-203 for school elections held concurrently with a preferential primary, or; - The one-week period ending 90 days before the election held on the first Tuesday following the first Monday in November, or; - In odd-numbered years, during the dates that would be the filing period if a preferential primary and general election were to be held in that year. - A petition may be circulated no earlier than 90 calendar days before the filing deadline for candidates set for above.
 The petition must contain the names of at least 20 registered voters who are residents of the school district and, if applicable, the electoral zone for the position.

-A petition for a school board candidate seeking election at the Annual School Election held on March 3, 2020 may be circulated no earlier than August 13, 2019 and must be filed with the county clerk between 12:00 noon on November 4, 2019 and 12:00 noon on November 12, 2019.
+A petition for a school board candidate seeking election at the Annual School Election held on May 24, 2022 may be circulated no earlier than December 1, 2021 and must be filed with the county clerk between 12:00 noon on February 22, 2022 and 12:00 noon on March 1, 2022.